rltvty/chromebox-kubernetes/README.md

 #### Install ubuntu with minimal packages

 Follow the install process.
 I'll note options you should choose below, for when it is less clear what to do.
-These are the steps using Ubuntu Server 16.04.3 LTS.
+These are the steps using Ubuntu Server 18.04.1 LTS.
 They may be different on other versions

+* Choose your language (English for me), and default keyboard setup
-* Choose *Install Ubuntu Server*
+* Choose *Install Ubuntu*
-* Hostname selection: Make sure each box is different...
+* Use default network interface
+* No proxy address
+* Use standard ubuntu mirror
+* Filesystem setup
+  * Use An Entire Disk
+    * Choose default
+  * Done
+  * Continue
+* Profile Setup
+   * Your Name
+   * Server name: should be differeont on each box...
 I used cb0, cb1, and cb2
-* Username & Password: Use the same for all 3 boxes
+   * Username & Password: I recommend using the same for all 3 boxes
-* Don't bother encrypting your home directory
-* Unmount partitions that are in use? - YES
-* Partitioning method: Manual, working on disk: SCSI1 (0,0,0) (sda)
-  * Note that we will create a single partition that covers the full disk.
-There will be no swap partition since this is no longer usable with kubernetes and therefore will just take up space that can be used elsewhere.
-  * Delete Swap partition
-  * Delete Primary partition
+   * Import SSH Identity: from Github
-  * Create new partition in the free space
+     * Put in github username
-    * 16 GB / Primary / Mount point: `/` / Bootable - On / Done setting up the partition
-* Finish partitioning and write chagnes to disk - YES
-* On no-swap-space confirmation page, say <No> to continue without setting up swap space.
-* Confirm <Yes> to write changes to disk.
+* Confirm github SSH keys
-* HTTP proxy information: (blank)
-* How do you want to manage upgrades on this system? - Install security updates automatically

-* Choose software to install:
-* * unselect `standard system utilities` (takes about 600 MB that can be used for pods instead)
+* Featured Server Snaps, choose:
+  * docker
-* * select openssh-server
+* Reboot

-* Install the GRUB boot loader to the master boot record? - YES
-* Device for boot laoder installation: /dev/sda

 ### After initial boot